iter8-tools/docs/docs/tutorials/integrations/kubernetes-gateway-api/blue-green.md

         - The name `httpbin-0` is derived from the Helm release name since it is not specified in the version or in `application.metadata`.
 The name is derived by appending the index of the version in the list of versions; `-0` in this case.
         - Alternatively, a `deploymentSpecification` and/or a `serviceSpecification` could have been specified.

     To support routing, a `Service` (`httpbin`) is deployed.
 The name is the Helm release name since it not specified in `application.metadata`.
 Further, an Iter8 [routemap](../../../user-guide/routemap.md) is created.
-Finally, to support the blue-green rollout, a `ConfigMap` (`httpbin-0-weight-config`) is created to be used to manage the proportion of traffic sent to this version.
+Finally, to support the blue-green release, a `ConfigMap` (`httpbin-0-weight-config`) is created to be used to manage the proportion of traffic sent to this version.

 Once the application components are ready, the Iter8 controller automatically configures the routing by creating an `HTTPRoute`.
 It is configured to route all traffic to the only deployed version, `httpbin-0`.